 Volunteer Oaxaca (http://volunteer-oaxaca.com)

-Global Vision International (www.gviusa.com) Anything from marine conservation projects to volunteering with disadvantaged children.
+Global Vision International (www.gviusa.com) Anything from marine conservation to teaching projects.

 Los Médicos Voladores (www.flyingdocs.org) Lend your medical skills to communities throughout Mexico and Central America.